 C:\Program Files (x86)\RestoreChecker\ (x64 machines)

-Run the RestoreChecker.msi file to install the program
+Open the rar file and run the RestoreChecker.msi file to install the program

 SourceServer – a server that we test its backup files